-The backbone of PWSRCAC is its people.
-The team is comprised of a volunteer Board of Directors, five technical committees (also composed of volunteers), and a professional staff.
+The backbone of the Council is its people.
+The PWSRCAC team is comprised of a volunteer Board of Directors, five technical committees (also composed of volunteers), and a professional staff.
 Our main strength is the diverse backgrounds, technical expertise, and passion for accomplishing PWSRCAC's mission brought by these individuals, especially when unified by our mission statement and core purpose.